Support & Help

 English (United States)

-Proteins that bind to specific DNA sequences to regulate the transcription of genetic information.
+Proteins that bind to specific DNA sequences to regulate the transcription of genetic information from DNA to messenger RNA.